-- Study Area: refers to the boundaries of the 17 freehold land parcels which encompass the infrastructure that has been designed for the proposed wind farm, as well as the boundary of the access road corridor (inclusive of the local road reserve for Glengowan Road, Playfields Rd and McDonalds Rd and small area of one additional adjacent land parcel (Section 1.4.1).
+- Study Area: refers to the boundaries of the 17 freehold land parcels which encompass the infrastructure that has been designed for the proposed wind farm, as well as the boundary of the access road corridor (inclusive of the local road reserve for Glengowan Road, Playfields Rd and McDonalds Rd and small area of one additional adjacent land parcel and an area of the road reserve of South Ulam Road (Section 1.4.1).
 The Study Area represents the limit of the vegetation and habitat mapped for the Project - Development Corridor: refers to spatial bounds in which all Project infrastructure would be located (Section 1.4.3). - Disturbance Footprint: represents the maximum extent of direct impacts and the indicative location of proposed Project infrastructure (Section 1.4.4).